macmoi/file.api/readme.md

 > cd file.Api
 > dotnet run
 ```
 For **Visual Studio**, the IDE detects the configuration on sln file and executes the entry project in this case our web api project.
-For execute the project just click on Run button.
+To execute the project just click on Run button.

 -------------------------------------
 ## Deploy with Docker